JoshStrobl/Perfily/README.md

 Nope.
 You can use the helper functions to do re-setting of the benchmark's values

+## Developing Perfily ##

+To develop Perfily, you need the `compiler` tool from [StroblIndustries/CodeUtils](https://github.com/StroblIndustries/CodeUtils) and have it set in your local `build` dir within Perfily's repo.

+You'll also need to run the `bootstrap` tool from CodeUtils as well to get the necessary packages.

 ## Using Perfily ##

 ### Creating a Perfily Benchmark ###